-It has recently gotten a lot better with this - free accounts now allow you to go anywhere (however, you can't buy anything outside of Toontown Central), use the non-crappy chat system (Speedchat Plus), buy from the Cattlelog and have up to 50 friends.
-Unfortunately, now free users can't go into Cog Buildings or buy stuff outside Toontown Central for some reason.
-Ah, well.
-At least the subscription price is no longer redonkulous.
+It had gotten a lot better with this - free accounts allow you to go anywhere (however, you can't buy anything outside of Toontown Central), use Speedchat Plus, buy from the Cattlelog and have up to 50 friends.
+Unfortunately, free users can't go into Cog Buildings or buy stuff outside Toontown Central.

 The entire Drop Track in general.
 While they are second only to Trap Gags in terms of damage done, they have the lowest base accuracy of any gag track.
 Unless you have a friend who is simultaneously training Squirt Gags (very high accuracy), you're gonna be gag camping for a looooong time.

-Ballroom Blitz - Not necessarily a ballroom, but the C.E.O. battle is supposed to be a sophisticated and well-mannered meeting about golf or plotting the toons' death.
+Ballroom Blitz: Not necessarily a ballroom, but the C.E.O. battle is supposed to be a sophisticated and well-mannered meeting about golf or plotting the toons' defeat.
 Until you sabotage his plans by making the guests explode with bad drinks...

 The lure gag track consists of fake cogbucks used to make cogs come closer to the user For Massive Damage if you want to use another gag or to leading them into a trap or to temporarily stun them.

 But Thou Must: Not only do you have to do all of the non "Just for Fun" Tasks in each Playground before the game sends you to the next one, there are several points in the game where it's very easy to end up in a Playground with only a single, very difficult Task, unable to proceed.
 The first obvious spot would probably be Daisy Gardens where you have to get a key from a Cog species found only inside buildings, but the exact Cogs you face in each building is random, and that species is quite rare at the levels of the Toons that would be going for the Key.